 Important Considerations and Reminders

 If your record is terminated, you cannot remain in the U.S. during your leave.
-You must leave the U.S.
+You must leave the U.S. within 15 days of the termination date.

 If you take a leave of absence for more than 5 months, you will not be eligible for OPT until you have completed one academic year of full-time enrollment after your return from your leave.
 This regulation is especially important to note if you are considering a LOA of over five months in your final year of studies at Reed.